MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 [MRTK Version 2](https://github.com/microsoft/MixedRealityToolkit-Unity) is the new toolkit on top of Unity that supports both HoloLens (1st gen) and HoloLens 2.
 It is also where all the new HoloLens 2 capabilities have been added, such as hand interactions and eye tracking.

-Please read the following for more information on using MRTK version 2:
+Check out the following resources for more information on using MRTK version 2:

 - [MRTK Landing Page](https://microsoft.github.io/MixedRealityToolkit-Unity/README.html)
 - [Getting started with MRTK](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.html)